Docs

 About query batching

-Once configured, Apollo Client automatically combines multiple s into a single HTTP request.
+Once configured, Apollo Client automatically combines multiple operations into a single HTTP request.
 The number of operations within a batch is client-configurable, including the maximum number in a batch and the maximum duration to wait for operations to accumulate before sending the batch.

-Configure query batching
+Configure client query batching

 Configure router